Health Science Coordinator

 Rob’s current research interests include pain perception and graduate student stress.

 Rob serves on a number of committees at the college and university levels.
 He has served as the college liaison to Bradley’s Office of Undergraduate Admissions for many years.
-As a member of Holy Family Church he has served on numerous parish committees including: Education Commission, Parish Council, Home & School Association & the Heritage Days Festival Committee.
+As a member of Holy Family Church he has served on numerous parish committees including: Education Commission, Parish Council, Home and School Association and the Heritage Days Festival Committee.